 Blueberry Rye Pancakes with Molasses Syrup

-Extra fluffy 100% whole grain rye pancakes filled with plump fresh blueberries and topped with an easy, two-ingredient molasses syrup!
+Extra fluffy whole grain pancakes made with whole wheat pastry and rye flour, filled with plump fresh blueberries, and topped with an easy two-ingredient molasses maple syrup!

 Ingredients

-- 1 tablespoon unsalted butter, melted (plus more for cooking)
+• 1 tablespoon (15 g) unsalted butter, plus more for cooking melted

 Instructions

-- In a medium mixing bowl, whisk together the whole wheat pastry flour, rye flour, granulated sugar, baking soda, baking powder, salt, and hemp seeds (if using).
+• Prepare the Pancake Batter: In a medium mixing bowl, whisk together the whole wheat pastry flour, rye flour, granulated sugar, baking soda, baking powder, and salt.
 Set aside.

-- Heat a tab of butter in large non-stick skillet over medium heat.
+• Heat a tab of butter in large non-stick or cast-iron skillet over medium heat.
 Once the butter begins to sizzle, add batter to pan (you can always a test coin-sized pancake to check whether the pan is ready).
-Once bubbles begin to form on the top of the pancake, flip carefully and continue to cook on other side until golden brown–this step is easier if you keep pancakes no larger than 5 inches in diameter.
-Adjust heat if necessary.
+Once bubbles begin to form on the top of the pancake, flip carefully and continue to cook on other side until golden brown.
+This step is easier if you keep pancakes no larger than 5 inches in diameter.
+Adjust heat as needed.

-- Meanwhile, combine the maple syrup and molasses in a heatproof pitcher.
-Stir together well and heat in the microwave for 20 to 30 seconds until hot.
+• Make Molasses Syrup: Meanwhile, combine the maple syrup and molasses in a heatproof pitcher.
+Stir together well and heat in the microwave for 20 to 30 seconds until hot.½

 Tips for Success:

-- Rye flour generally comes in two forms (light and dark).
+• Rye flour generally comes in two forms (light and dark).
 I found mine in the bulk bin of my favorite grocery store!
-If you cannot find rye flour – or do not wish to use it – you can substitute the rye flour with 1/2 cup of additional whole wheat pastry flour.
+If you cannot find rye flour – or do not wish to use it – you can substitute the rye flour with 1/2 cup (70 g) of additional whole wheat pastry flour.

 Syrup inspired by SIP.